blackducksoftware/hub/docker-swarm/README.md

 * Mount a directory that contains a file called 'HUB_PROXY_PASSWORD_FILE' to /run/secrets (better to use secrets here)
 * Specify an environment variable called 'HUB_PROXY_PASSWORD' that contains the proxy password

-There are the services that will require the proxy password:
+There are several containers that will require the proxy password:

+* authentication
 * jobrunner
 * registration
 * scan